alexzel/iomem/README.md

 `quit()` - closes connection that query hits (either existing or a new one).
 Useless in multi-connection and multi-server environment.

-`noop()` - sends empty packet and returns true on success, may be usefull for pinging.
+`noop()` - sends empty packet and returns true on success, may be useful for pinging.

 #### APPEND AND PREPEND